Brenda Withers, Tonye Patano, & Keith Reddin in Circle Mirror Transformation. Photo by Bill Brymer

 Directed by Meredith McDonough

-Entire contents copyright 2017 by Eli Keel.
+Entire contents copyright 2017 by Allie Keel.
 All rights reserved.

 Pulitzer Prize winning playwright Annie Baker is enjoying a big moment on the national theatre scene, and the effects can be felt locally this month with Actors Theatre of Louisville’s excellent production of Circle Mirror Transformation.